Marc-André ter Stegen: 2014–15 season

-On 19 May 2014, ter Stegen was announced as the new goalkeeper of Spanish club Barcelona, with goalkeeper Claudio Bravo, after the departures of Víctor Valdés and José Manuel Pinto, effective during the summer transfer window.
+On 19 May 2014, Ter Stegen was announced as the new goalkeeper of Spanish club Barcelona, with goalkeeper Claudio Bravo, after the departures of Víctor Valdés and José Manuel Pinto, effective during the summer transfer window.
 On 22 May 2014, he signed a five-year contract that would keep him at the club until June 2019.
 The transfer fee was €12 million (£9.7 million), and the buy-out clause was set to €80 million (£63.6 million).
-After the move, ter Stegen said joining the club was the right move and that he aimed to settle at the club.
+After the move, Ter Stegen said joining the club was the right move and that he aimed to settle at the club.

-ter Stegen suffered an injury prior to the first league match of the season.
-Due to this injury, Barcelona manager Luis Enrique made Bravo the starting league goalkeeper, where he would go on to win the Zamora Trophy. ter Stegen, ended up not playing at all in Barca's victorious league campaign, but he was made the first-choice goalkeeper in both the Copa del Rey matches and in the UEFA Champions League.
+Ter Stegen suffered an injury prior to the first league match of the season.
+Due to this injury, Barcelona manager Luis Enrique made Bravo the starting league goalkeeper, where he would go on to win the Zamora Trophy.
+Ter Stegen, ended up not playing at all in Barça's victorious league campaign, but he was made the first-choice goalkeeper in both the Copa del Rey matches and in the UEFA Champions League.
 He made his debut in the latter tournament on 17 September, keeping a clean sheet in a 1–0 home win over APOEL.
 He helped Barcelona win the final of the domestic Copa Del Rey cup in his first season, a 3–1 victory against Athletic Bilbao on 30 May 2015.
 A week later, he played in the Champions League Final at the Olympiastadion in Berlin, a 3–1 win over Juventus.
 He won the "Best Save" award for his spectacular "goal-line" save against Bayern Munich, in the second leg of the Champions League semi-final.

 2015–16 season

 His second season opened with victory in the 2015 UEFA Super Cup against Sevilla in Tbilisi on 11 August.
 Having led 4–1, he then conceded three more goals to send the match into extra time, in which Barcelona won 5–4.
 He made his La Liga debut on 12 September 2015 in a match against Atlético Madrid, which Barcelona won 2–1.

-In March 2016, ter Stegen said on the subject of Luis Enrique's rotation policy: "In the long run, these 25 games per season are not enough for me.
+In March 2016, Ter Stegen said on the subject of Luis Enrique's rotation policy: "In the long run, these 25 games per season are not enough for me.
 The decision is made by the coach.
 I hope that the quality I've shown recently is rewarded."